quii/over-poker/README.md

 # over poker

-In an attempt to learn the rules of poker and help to analyse the situations you come across, this models texas hold'em just like a million over projects.
+In an attempt to learn the rules of poker and help to analyse the situations you come across, this models texas hold'em just like a million other projects.
 The name comes from the fact this will be definitely over-engineered.

 So far all it does is simulate dealing you some cards, going through the flop, turn and river; telling you what kind of hands you have

+## Vague ambitions

+- A lovely website where you can put in the cards currently in play and it will tell you
+  - What hands you have
+  - What habds you might win
+  - What hands your opponent(s) might have

+### Other posssibilities

+- Some kind of trainer, to walk you through scenarios and test you... on a mathematical level at least

 ## Requires